-SEA Objectives Baseline carried over from Stage A 1- To maintain and enhance nature conservation (biodiversity, flora and fauna) -The 2011-2013 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.- August 20 recovering.
-The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the concontain updated conservation data.
+- -The 2011-2013 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.- August 2014 status of the SSSIs are: River Wye unfavourable recovering.
+The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the conservation targets.
+The 2011-2013 AMR does not contain updated conservation data.
 2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
-O 2- To maintain and enhance the quality of landscapes and townscapes Pychard Group The Group Parish lies within the hydrological catchment of the River Wye SAC and sits in the hydrological catchment of the River Lugg NNRs and SINCs within the parish.
-3- To improve quality of surroundings 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within Ocle Pychard Group Parish at present.
-There 4- To conserve and where appropriate enhance the historic Parish, including areas of Ocle Pychard and Ullingswick. environment and culture heritage 3- In terms of Ocle Pychard Group Parish itself, there are no playing pitches.
-5- To improve air quality 4-Whilst there is no qualitative, locally specific data available at present, There are numerous listed buildings and scheduled monuments within the par recorded in the Buildings at Risk Register, according to the latest version of the register.
-6- To reduce the effect of traffic on the environment 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita ca 7- To reduce contributions to climate change within the same period.
-This suggests that air quality is improving.
-8- To reduce vulnerability to climate change 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7: Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7 9- To improve water quality 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO 2) 10- To provide for sustainable sources of water supply 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
-The 2011-2013 AMR does not contain 11- To avoid, reduce and manage flood risk 9-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
-Late 12- To conserve soil resources and quality 10-Pembridge parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
-39% of dem 12- TO conserve soli resources and quality 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-The 2011-2013 AMR does not 13- To minimise the production of waste 12- Majority of land within the Ocle Pychard Group neighbourhood area was listed Grades 3 (Good to Moderate) and 4 (Poor) with a small area noted of 14- To improve health of the population Percentage of all new development completed on previously developed land.2010/11: 67%2011-13: 57%.
-15- To reduce crime and nuisance 16-There are numerous listed buildings within the parish and 0 SAMs.
-There are no outstanding enforcement actions or appeals concerning locally impresent.
-The neighbourhood area comprises the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside models are a comprised to the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Principal timb 16- To conserve natural and manmade resources Gate)
+Ocle Pychard Group Parish has: 0 SSSI, 2 LWS.
+Ocle Pychard Group The Group Parish lies within the hydrological catchment of the River Wye SAC and sits in the hydrological catchment of the River Lugg, in the Little Lugg sub-catchment.
+There are no NNRs and SINCs within the parish. - 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within Ocle Pychard Group Parish at present.
+There are two conservation areas covering the Group Parish, including areas of Ocle Pychard and Ullingswick. - 3- In terms of Ocle Pychard Group Parish itself, there are no playing pitches. - 4-Whilst there is no qualitative, locally specific data available at present, There are numerous listed buildings and scheduled monuments within the parish but no SAMs.
+There is one building currently recorded in the Buildings at Risk Register, according to the latest version of the register. - 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
+This suggests that air quality is improving. - 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7: Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7%. - 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO2) - 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
+The 2011-2013 AMR does not contain updated conservation data. - 9-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
+Latest figure dates back to 2005: 84%. - 10-Pembridge parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
+39% of demand is from non-household use. - 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
+The 2011-2013 AMR does not contain updated conservation data. - 12- Majority of land within the Ocle Pychard Group neighbourhood area was listed Grades 3 (Good to Moderate) and 4 (Poor) with a small area noted Grade 1 (Excellent) to the north west of Ullingswick..

+Percentage of all new development completed on previously developed land.2010/11: 67%2011-13: 57%. - 16-There are numerous listed buildings within the parish and 0 SAMs.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within Ocle Pychard Group Parish at present.
+The neighbourhood area comprises the following types of landscapes: Principal settled farmlands, Principal timbered woodlands, Riverside meadows (small area mainly situated within Burley Gate)